PRESS RELEASE: Milliken announces closure of facility located on the Ogeechee River

 Submissions must be received by Thursday, June 30, noon EST for consideration in the competition.

 To be considered for double points, images must be posted on user’s social media, tagging “Ogeechee Riverkeeper” and “@what3words”.
-Image(s) should include the what3words address
+Image(s) should include the what3words address.

 Submitted images may be used by ORK on social media.
 By submitting photos, players agree to let ORK and/or what3words re-share these images.
 ORK will contact winners using submission email address.